ai-music/webdaw/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the app into the Gitpages associated with the Github repository.
+If you want to create a fork of the application on your own, please follow [these instructions to configure Git Pages appropriately](https://github.com/gitname/react-gh-pages).
+In particular, you will need to update `homepage` in `package.json` to point to your own account.

 ### `npm run docs`

 Creates HTML documentation for the project in the `./docs` directory using the typedoc tool.
 The `typedoc.json` file serves as configuration file for this process.